ppoffice/hexo-theme-icarus/source/_posts/demo/share/AddThis.md

 </div>

 <div class="notification is-info is-size-6">
-Please turn off your ad blockers if you do not see the comment section.
+Please turn off your ad blockers if you do not see the buttons.
 </div>